deepskystacker/DSS/Installers/README.txt

    The threshold will be in the range 0.05% and 100%, and the target number of stars is ~50.

    The new Mean Quality is primarily based on the average circularity ("roundness") of the stars in the image.
-It is largly independent of the number of detected stars.
+It is largely independent of the number of detected stars.

-   The background level, to which the star detection threshold is referring, is now calculated localy per 250x250 pixel square rather than globally over the entire image.
+   The background level, to which the star detection threshold is referring, is now calculated locally per 250x250 pixel square rather than globally over the entire image.
    This compensates for any background illumination gradients.

    All light frame sorting criteria have been switched to the new Mean Quality (e.g. for stacking the best x% light frames).